nclman/esp32-soil-moisture/README.md

   - 5-6V solar panel
   - 5V - 3.3V step down module (3.3V for ESP32-S2-Mini power supply)

-The device is WiFi-enabled and it can send logs to your Firebase Realtime Database periodically
+The device is WiFi-enabled and it can send logs to your Firebase Realtime Database periodically.
+Once a day, it also checks the RTDB for firmware updates, and then performs the download+update if available.

 ## Prerequisites
 ### Hardware